Skip to content

 Script to install Oicana CLI

-curl --proto '=https' --tlsv1.2 -LsSf https://github.com/oicana/oicana/releases/download/oicana_cli-v0.1.0-alpha.11/oicana_cli-installer.sh | sh
+curl --proto '=https' --tlsv1.2 -LsSf https://github.com/oicana/oicana/releases/download/oicana_cli-v0.1.0/oicana_cli-installer.sh | sh

 Powershell script: